 Mark Doherty’s Instagram page features dozens of images of people shaping up, toning up – and eating more as they do it.
-This nutrition-focused coach transforms people by helping them change what they eat.
+This nutrition-focused coach assists people with their transformation by helping them change what they eat.

 Among this Irishman’s success stories is the UAE fitness influencer and personal trainer Nicole Drinkwater.
 She has documented her journey from strong and lean to adding more muscle, more curves and definitely more calories, all while maintaining a striking physique.
 Driving her success, as she has said publicly several times, is Doherty’s food-focused technique.